mell0r1ne/FunPokeDex/README.md

 └── README.md                # This file
 ```

+---

 ## 🏁 Summary

 ✅ Build and run with a single Docker command
 ✅ No dependencies required on the host machine

-✅ REST endpoints available at http://localhost:8080
+✅ REST endpoints available at `http://localhost:8080`
 ✅ Graceful fallback for failed translations
 ✅ Lightweight, reproducible, and production-ready container
+✅ Optional fix for missing `git` dependency in container builds

+---

+**Author:**
+🧑‍💻 *Sara Bellatorre*
+📧 sara.bellatorre@gmail.com